mstane/design-pattern-collection/README.md

 # Design Pattern Collection

-Collection of Design Patterns in real practice implemented in Java.
+Collection of Design Patterns in real practice implemented in Java in Behavior-Driven Development (BDD) manner.